Gaylord Chemical Corporation: Gaylord Process Technology

 When Gaylord closed its Bogalusa plant in 2010, it changed its process technology to manufacture DMS from methanol and hydrogen sulfide gas via gas phase thioetherification.
 This is the dominant method used worldwide to make DMS and there are no longer any producers practicing the original lignin-based process.
-An interesting footnote is the naturopathic belief that DMSO derived from ‘natural’ raw materials (i.e. lignin obtained from pine trees) has unusual medicinal properties relative to petrochemically derived DMSO.
+An interesting footnote is the naturopathic belief that DMSO derived from "natural" raw materials (i.e. lignin obtained from pine trees) has unusual medicinal properties relative to petrochemically derived DMSO.
 There would seem to be no scientific evidence to substantiate these claims.

-DMSO produced by the discontinued lignin-based process can be distinguished analytically from petrochemically produced DMSO (using methanol / hydrogen sulfide) using high resolution mass spectroscopy (HRMS).
+DMSO produced by the discontinued lignin-based process can be distinguished analytically from petrochemically produced DMSO (using methanol/hydrogen sulfide) using high resolution mass spectroscopy (HRMS).
 This is due to the higher abundance of 14C isotopes present in lignin-derived DMS.

 2010 Plant Relocation and Modern Operations

 In 2010 Gaylord Chemical Company built a new DMSO production facility in Tuscaloosa, AL. The new plant was constructed approximately 400 km away from the original Bogalusa location.
 The company built new infrastructure in Tuscaloosa, then dismantled, transported, and reinstalled key equipment in approximately 100 days.

 The rationale provided for the plant relocation included Gaylord's inability to expand its production capacity at the Bogalusa location due to raw material restrictions.
-Additionally the long term availability of sour gas provided by a nearby refinery allowed the company to implement the established H2S / methanol process.
+Additionally, the long term availability of sour gas provided by a nearby refinery allowed the company to implement the established H2S / methanol process.

-Gaylord Chemical Company's Tuscaloosa facility is ISO 9000:2008 certified and its products are compliant with the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulations established in the European Union under Regulation (EC) No 1907/2006.
+Gaylord Chemical Company's Tuscaloosa facility is ISO 9000:2008 certified and its products are compliant with the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) regulations established in the European Union under Regulation (EC) No 1907/2006.
 The company maintains both Kosher and Halal certificates for its facility, due in part to the use of dimethyl sulfide (DMS) as a food and flavoring ingredient.